sj-learninghub/FirstDemo/README.md

 # FirstDemo
-This is 1st git me repo
+This is 1st git me repo.
+Author :sj